Pennsylvania School of Horticulture for Women: Historic recognition

+Historical marker, "The Pennsylvania School of Horticulture for Women," Temple University Ambler, Pennsylvania.

 The School was recognized by the placement of a historic marker at 580 Meetinghouse Road, Ambler, Pennsylvania, on September 20, 2002.
 Known as the Haines House, the original school building is the oldest building on the Temple Ambler campus, dating to 1760.

 "This school was among the first in the nation to educate women for careers in horticulture and agriculture.
 It was founded in 1910 on this site by Jane Bowne Haines and a "congress of women."
 Three years later the Women's National Farm and Garden Association originated here at a meeting sponsored by the school.
 During WWI and WWII PSHW trained women to grow and preserve food for the war effort.
 In 1958, PSHW merged with Temple University."

 To celebrate the 100th anniversary of the founding of the school, Temple University Ambler published a commemorative book: A Century of Cultivation 1911-2011: 100 Years from the Pennsylvania School of Horticulture for Women to Temple University Ambler.